 It is a serious criminal offence for an employee to corruptly receive or give any gift, loan, fee, reward or advantage for doing, or not doing, anything or showing favour, or disfavour, to any person in their official capacity.
 If an allegation is made it is for the employee to demonstrate that any such rewards have not been corruptly obtained.

-Employees must act in accordance with the Council's Guidance on Acceptance of Gifts and Hospitality in Appendix 1 of this Code.
+Employees must act in accordance with the Council's Guidance on Acceptance of Gifts and Hospitality.

-12. Use of Financial Resources
+12. Use of Resources

-(1) Employees must ensure they use public funds entrusted to them in a responsible and lawful manner.
-They should strive to ensure value for money to the local community and to avoid legal challenge to the Council.

-- (2) Employees should be aware of and adhere to the Council's Standing Orders, Financial Regulations and Procurement rules.
-If any employee has concerns over the lawfulness of certain action they should raise their concerns with their Director or Assistant Director as appropriate, or Chief Executive Officer and Chief Finance Officer.
-For full details of how to raise concerns please refer to the Council's Whistleblowing Policy. - (3) The Council's time, property and facilities, including the use of plant machinery, stationery, vehicles, offices and other assets may be used only for Council business.
+- 12.1 Employees must ensure they use public funds entrusted to them in a responsible and lawful manner.
+They should strive to ensure value for money to the local community and to avoid legal challenge to the Council. - 12.2 Employees should be aware of and adhere to the Authority's Contracts Standing Orders, Financial Regulations and Procurement Strategy.
+If any employee has concerns over the lawfulness of certain action they should raise their concerns with their Head of Service or Director/Chief Executive Officer.
+Employees should ensure that they are familiar with the Council's Whistle blowing Policy and be aware of the protection that it can provide. - 12.3 The Council's time, property and facilities, including the use of plant machinery, stationery, vehicles, offices and other assets may be used only for Council business.